microsoft/linux-tracer/README.md

 ### Console example of above steps:
 ![image](https://user-images.githubusercontent.com/113130572/194175150-fa8c89f8-cf3f-4148-814c-157e0226a2af.png)
+After having the investigation package available as per above, transfer it to your local device and investigate data.

 ## Tested and known to have produced the expected results in the following systems:
 - RHEL 8.2 (Ootpa)